M-Lin-DM/M-Lin-DM.github.io/_posts/2020-04-13-Demonstrating-Feasibility-of-Group-Level-Rewards-in-a-Toy-Model.md

 I have demonstrated that agents in a simple multiagent RL setting can learn beneficial actions from a reward signal that is delivered only on the basis of group-level outcomes.
 Agents in this problem setting must effectively learn by *by proxy* in that they are rewarded when *other* group members have done useful actions.
 Many actions having little to do with the group objective inevitably end up being rewarded and thus reinforced.
 Over the course of training, this source of error was apparently overcome.
 This opens the possibility of extending the technique of group-level rewards or **rewards-by-proxy** to more complex group objectives.

 The result on the choice of observation space demonstrates that a kind of **bias-variance tradeoff** can emerge if each agent's $$T_p(t)$$ is seen as a predictor of the target temperature.
-I found that providing information on both one's own state (individual level) and the group state allowed the group to stabilize its mean about an accurate temperature (ie near $$T_0$$) while its individual members had mimimal variance.
+I found that providing information on both one's own state (individual level) and the group state allowed the group to stabilize its mean about an accurate temperature (i.e. near $$T_0$$) while its individual members had minimal variance.